vsoch/singularity-nginx/README.md

 ```bash
 docker-compose up -d
 ```
 and then go to `127.0.0.1` (localhost).
 The containers available will be shown on the screen.

+## Endpoints
 Here are some useful endpoints:

+### Views
  - `/`: the root will show all containers available.
 When the user selects, he/she is taken to a screen to see input arguments.
+ - `/containers/random`: will return a random container
  - `/container/container.img`: will show metadata about a container.

+### API
+The following are considered API, meaning they return a text or json response, not intended for the user to interact with.

+ - `/api/containers`: a list of all available containers
- - `/container/container.img/args`: will show a json response with acceptable input args.
+ - `/api/container/<string:name>`: a json object with container args, labels, and links.
+ - `/api/container/args/<string:name>`: json of just container args
+ - `/api/container/labels/<string:name>`: json of juist container labels
- - `/container/run/container.img`: Is the base for running a container, this one would be container.img
+ - `/container/run/container.img`: Is the base for running a container, this one would be container.img.
+Arguments can be added as POST (eg, `?name=Amy`)